 Divi Builder: The Features

 Visual editor is the main feature offered by page builder plugins.
 Divi Builder is no exception.
 With it, you can create a beautiful page without needing to deal with CSS or HTML.
 Everything is drag and drop.
-It also comes with a theme builder feature which you can use to create custom templates for the header, footer, and other parts of your theme.
+It also comes with a theme builder feature which you can use to create custom templates for the header, footer, and other parts of your site.
 Here are the features you will get.

 — Visual Editor